Terry Fontenot: Atlanta Falcons

 On January 19, 2021, Fontenot was named the general manager of the Atlanta Falcons.
 Fontenot is the first black general manager in Falcons history.

 In June 2024, the NFL fined Fontenot $50,000 for violating the anti-tampering policy after the league's investigation into the signing of quarterback Kirk Cousins in the 2024 offseason.

+On January 4, 2026, following the 2025 season, Fontenot was relieved of his duties, along with head coach Raheem Morris.
+During his five-year tenure with Atlanta, Fontenot compiled a 36–48 record.